cyberbotics/webots-doc/reference/muscle.md

 If only two colors are defined, then same color (item 1) is used when the muscle is contracting or relaxing.
 If only one color is defined, then the specified color is be used for all the muscle states.
 If `colors` field is empty, the default color (pure red) is used for all the muscle states.

+- The `castShadows` field allows the user to turn on (TRUE) or off (FALSE) shadows casted by the muscle spheroid mesh.

 - The `visible` field is used to show (TRUE) or hide (FALSE) the muscle in the 3D scene.